floragunncom/search-guard-docs/_troubleshooting/kibana_troubleshooting.md

 searchguard.cookie.secure: <true|false>
 ```

 If this is set to true, Search Guard will only accept cookies if they are transmitted via HTTPS.
 If it receieves a cookie via unsecure HTTP, the cookie is discarded.
-Which means the authenticated credentials are not stored any our ar redirected to the login page again.
+This means the authenticated credentials are not stored and you are redirected to the login page again.

 Either access Kibana with HTTPS instead of HTTP, or set: